COVID-19 Procedures at LIBEVC: We continue to do everything we can to keep our pets and their families safe and healthy. Learn more here >

 Dr. Shachar Malka

-Dr. Malka has a strong interest in wildlife conservation.
-He is the founder of Rift Valley Wildlife Clinics, a non-profit that cares for animals in need locally as well as in East Africa, where he volunteers much of his time providing veterinary care in rural areas.
+Dr. Malka is the founder of Rift Valley Wildlife Clinics, a non-profit that cares for wildlife locally as well as in East Africa, where he volunteers much of his time providing veterinary care to animals in need.

 Dr. Gina Vecere

 Dr. Vecere graduated from the University of Illinois College of Veterinary Medicine.
-While there, she participated in the Wildlife Medical Clinic, and continued to explore her interests in wildlife and exotic animal medicine through externships at zoos and hospitals as far reaching as South Africa.
+She completed an internship and a residency in Exotic Pet Medicine here at LIBEVC.
 Her professional interests include reptile medicine and diagnostic imaging.
 Dr. Vecere grew up in the Hudson Valley, and enjoys cooking, hiking, and playing with her dog, two cats, bearded dragon, and boa constrictor.

 Stephanie Wieczorek